Mechanical loss and stability analysis of NEXCERA in ultra-stable optical cavities: Performance projection of the NEXCERA cavity

 \section{Performance projection of the NEXCERA cavity}

-In the following sections, we present the projected performance of NEXCERA as a cavity spacer material and compare it to other common spacers.
-Key parameters evaluated include drift and Brownian thermal noise.
-Additionally, we discuss the noise improvement in NEXCERA cavities using FS mirror substrates compared to previously used ULE substrates.
+In the following sections, we present the projected performance of NEXCERA as a cavity spacer material and compare it to other common materials, such as Zerodur and ULE.
+We evaluate drift rate, Brownian thermal noise, and thermoelastic noise.
+Additionally, we discuss the noise improvement in NEXCERA cavities using fused silica mirror substrates compared to previously used ULE substrates.